Bonezajean/Cyberdrop-dl-TG-Bot/Readme.md

 ### Handling Renaming
 After you complete the downloads, the bot will ask if you want to rename the files.
 Respond with `yes` to provide a new base name for the files or `no` to keep the original names.

+### HOW TO USE ON COLAB

-for those who uses google colab use it like this :
+for those who uses google colab do  it like this , but you will need to upgrade to Python 3.11 every time you start the runtime ( use method mentonioned here https://stackoverflow.com/a/78413447/20253005 ) :

 ```